-It is possible for children to developed generalized anxiety disorder.
+It is possible for children to develop generalized anxiety disorder.
 The exact cause of Generalized Anxiety Disorder is not fully known though the number of factors including genetics, brain chemistry and environment stresses appears to contribute to its development.

-The symptoms of Generalized Anxiety Disorder fluctuate, affects individuals differently but most experience a combination of emotional, behavioural and physical symptoms.
+The symptoms of Generalized Anxiety Disorder fluctuate, affect individuals differently but most experience a combination of emotional, behavioural and physical symptoms.
 Inability to tolerate uncertainty and the need to know what’s going to happen to the future.

-Inability to relax difficulty concentrating or focusing on things.
+Inability to relax, difficulty concentrating or focusing on things.
 Putting things off because you feel overwhelmed.
 Avoiding situations which make you anxious.

 There are a range of therapies to treat anxiety psychologically such as: